The Origin of Our Barkcloth

-Long before cotton threads stepped into the lush, beautiful land of Central Sulawesi at the end of the 19th century, the people used to wear barkcloth as their daily wardrobe.
-It is made from the tree bark of certain species of plants, including paper mulberry (broussonetia papyrifera), ficus, and breadfruit (artocarpus altilis) among many others.
+Long before cotton threads arrived in Central Sulawesi, the people used to wear barkcloth as their daily clothes.
+It was made from the tree bark of paper mulberry (broussonetia papyrifera), ficus, and breadfruit (artocarpus altilis) among other species of plants.

-Slowly yet significantly, the use of barkcloth has become a rarity, replaced by cotton as well as other synthetic fabrics due to practicality and economic consideration, which began around the arrival of foreign traders and religious missionaries.
-In the cultural role nowadays, barkcloth are only wore in special occasions and ceremonies, even often the traditional costumes now are made from synthetic, shiny fabric like polyester-velvet.
+Slowly the use of barkcloth had become a rarity, replaced by cotton and synthetic fabrics mainly due to practicality and economy consideration, which began around the arrival time of foreign traders and religious missionaries in the 19th century.

-Most of the artisans who still have comprehensive knowledge and skills – and not less importantly carry on patience and dedication in the process – are elderly.
-Younger generations tend to have less interest in barkcloth-making as it is considered as time-consuming and not beneficial economically, hence a lot of them prefer allocating their time for other jobs or activities, such as being a shop attendant or waitress in the city, hours away from their village.
+Most artisans who still have comprehensive knowledge and skills – and not less importantly carry on patience and dedication in the process – are elderly.
+Younger generations tend to have less interest in barkcloth-making as it is considered as time-consuming and not beneficial economically, hence a lot of them prefer to allocate their time for other jobs or activities, such as being a shop attendant or restaurant waiters in the city hours away from their village, or make a living in other places like Java.

 How We Made Our Barkcloth

-Our barkcloth are ethically-sourced in the Bada Valley.
-There are more than a dozen species of plants traditionally being used as barkcloth materials, but with sustainability considerations, we only use four, with paper mulberry tree being our main material for its ability to grow and regenerate, and for the significant values of culture and spirituality it contains.
+Our barkcloth are grown, ethically-harvested and handcrafted by barkcloth artisans in the Bada Valley.
+There are at least 18 species of plants traditionally being used as barkcloth materials, but with sustainability considerations, we only use five of them: béa (paper mulberry / broussonetia papyrifera), nunu (ficus), malo, tepulu, and kalekau; with paper mulberry tree being our main material for its ability to grow and regenerate, and for the significant cultural and ecological values it contains.

-The process of some special-intended barkcloth, such as for wedding attires, are even more intricate as they require specific method of traditional natural dyeing and hand-painting process for a luxury touch in the finish piece.
+The process of some special-intended barkcloth, such as for wedding attires, are even more intricate as they require specific method of traditional natural dyeing and hand-painting process.

 In the big picture, it takes at least two whole weeks of work to create a good quality of 2 x 1 meter barkcloth – and also depends on local custom-based circumstance during the process, for example no one is allowed to work when there’s grief in the village such as death or funeral to honor and respect the family in mourning, sometimes for several days, some other times for weeks.